abzf0/csce221_pas/README.md

 **HINT:** Implement `swap()` first.
 This is going to be used in all the sorting algorithms.
 Move operations are your friend.

-Your must implement the following functions:
+You must implement the following functions:
 | Function Name     | Function Description                                                                                                                                                         | Time Complexity            | &#35; Points            |
 | -------------     | ------------------------------------------------------------------------------                                                                                               | ------------------------   | ----------------------- |
 | `swap`            | swaps the position of two elements                                                                                                                                           | O(1)                       | 5     |